tangxiangong/diffusionx/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+---

+Dedicated to my brief yet unforgettable years in Lanzhou and to that XX.